KerrieBat/coding-test-3/README.md

 Feel free to use whatever technology you want.
 Just make sure to use it well!

 ### The Submission

+For a ficticious government org I immediately wanted to do something about my favourite place, the beach.
+I thought of Coast Care, only to find that it already existed, but the website for the Victorian Govermment CoastCare intiative is ugly.
+I decided to rewrite the site.
+So my site has some words and a video from the original site.
+The photos, layout, look and feel are all new.

 ### Tech used

+The tech used is Node.js with dependencies body-parser, ejs, express, request.
+Framesworks are jQuery, Bootstrap,

 ### Design Decisions